Help us shape the future

 Building a better Evernote starts with you.

-A beta (also called “prototype service”) is a version of a software that is available to a small testing group of customers before it’s released to the general public.
-Betas may not have all the features that end up in a general release, and you may experience unexpected behavior when using a beta version of the product.
+Early Access (also called “prototype service”) is a version of software or an app that is available to a small group of customers to test before it’s released as a public beta or to the general public.
+There are different stages in early access (e.g., previews and betas).
+Previews may not have all the functionality that ends up in a beta or a general release, and you may experience unexpected behavior or an occasional bug.

-The Evernote Beta Program is designed to give customers the opportunity to test and provide feedback on new Evernote features before a general release.
-When you join the beta program, you may be asked to test specific features and functionality in a real-world environment so you can provide feedback.
-Participation is optional and you can leave the beta program at any time.
+The Evernote Early Access Program is designed to give customers the opportunity to test and provide feedback on new Evernote features or products before a general release.
+When you join the program, you may be asked to test specific features and functionality in a real-world environment so you can provide feedback.
+Participation is optional and you can leave the program at any time.

 Who can join?

-The Evernote Beta Program is open to all customers with personal Evernote accounts.
-Please note that not all participants in the beta program will have access to all of the betas.
-The devices you use, how you use Evernote, and how often you use Evernote will help us determine which betas you may be asked to participate in.
+The Evernote Early Access Program is open to all customers with personal Evernote accounts.
+Please note that not all participants in the Early Access Program will have access to all tests.
+The devices you use, how you use Evernote, and how often you use Evernote will help us determine which previews and betas you may be asked to participate in.

-Evernote Business customers aren't eligible for this beta program.
-However, there are occasionally Evernote Business features that are available for beta testing outside of this program.
-Evernote Business account admins can contact us at firstname.lastname@example.org for more information.
+Evernote Teams customers aren't eligible for this program.
+However, there are occasionally Evernote Teams features that are available for testing outside of this program.
+Evernote Teams account admins can contact us at email@example.com for more information.

 Does it cost money?